The Apprentice (British TV series): Boardroom

-Once a task is finished, the candidates report back to Sugar at the "boardroom" – either following the task's completion, or the day after it has ended – to hear about feedback on their performance and learn the results of their endeavors.
+Once a task is finished, the candidates report back to Sugar at the "boardroom" – either following the task's completion, or the day after it has ended – to hear about feedback on their performance and learn the results of their endeavours.
 During team-based tasks, the process is played out in three stages in the following order – Results, Task Review, and Final Boardroom.
 Each stage is conducted in a different fashion, but follows a general format: